kyma-project/community/concepts/observability-strategy/configurable-tracing/03-tracing-pocs.md

 - shared packages possible without spending time in dependency tree maintenance

 Benefits of three modules
-- There are 3 independent domains sharing a lot of common things, it sounds more natural to model them individual
+- There are 3 independent domains sharing a lot of common things, it sounds more natural to model them individually
-- Feature selection (on/off) is natively supported (no sub-attributes which are doing something similar)
+- Feature selection (on/off) is natively supported (no sub-attributes with similar purposes)

 ## Modularization - Re-use the deployer library of the module-manager
-For managing the otel-collector deployment, can the new library of the module-manager be used already?
+Can the new library of the Module Manager be used already to manage the Otel Collector deployment?
 Is deletion supported?
 What artifact format should be used?

-## Otel-Collector base setup
+## Otel Collector base setup
-What processors and extensions the base setup needs to use, what are the configuration options?
+Which processors and extensions does the base setup need?
+What are the configuration options?